How to Install Jenkins on CentOS or Rocky Linux

 Conclusion

-You should now have a working installation of Jenkins on your CentOS 8 system.
-If you followed the steps in this guide, your Jenkins dashboard should load properly, and you can start creating jobs.
+This tutorial showed how to install and configure Jenkins on your CentOS or Rocky Linux system.
+If you follow the steps in this guide, your Jenkins dashboard should load properly, and you can start creating jobs.

-If you are using a different distribution of Linux, we also have a guide on how to install Jenkins od Debian 10, and how to install Jenkins on Ubuntu.
+If you are using a different distribution of Linux, we also have a guide on how to install Jenkins on Debian 10, and how to install Jenkins on Ubuntu.

 Was this article helpful?